Infant and toddler safety

 Infant and toddler safety are those actions and modifications put into place to keep babies and toddlers safe from accidental injury and death.
 Many accidents, injuries and deaths are preventable.

 Infants begin to crawl around six to nine months of age.
 When they crawl, they are exposed to many dangers.
-Anticipating the development of the baby and toddler aids caregivers in identifying hazards before they are discovered by the child.

-General recommendations

-US government agencies recommend that caregivers take the following precautions:
+According to data from the National Safety Council Injury Facts, children ages 0 to 4 years old have the highest rate of injury.